tedkotz/cards60/Readme.md

 #### Trumps
 *Players 4, 6, or 10*
 Draw lots for teams of 2
 and dealer.
-Dealer's left
+Eldest calls
-calls trump and leads any
+trump and leads any card.
-card.
-Par is number of
+Par is number of tricks
-tricks divided by number
+divided by number of
-of teams rounded up.
+teams rounded up.
 First
 team to par scores: 1 for
 simple victory, 2 for
 perfect par, where
 opponents take no tricks,
-3 for perfect par if your
+3 for perfect par if not
-team does not have the
+the Eldest's team.
-trump caller.
-7 points
+7 points wins.
-wins.

 #### Whist
 *Players 4, 6, or 10*
 Teams of 2.
 No bidding.
 The last card dealt is
 revealed to all player and
 is the trump suit.
+Eldest
-Dealer's left leads any
+leads any card.
+Par is
-card.
-Par is the number of
+the number of tricks in
-tricks in the hand divided
+the hand divided by the
-by the number of teams.
+number of teams.
+The team
-The team with the most
+with the most tricks taken
-tricks taken scores 1 for
+scores 1 for each trick
-each trick taken in excess
+taken in excess of the par
-of the par score.
+score.
 5 points wins.

+## TODO Games

 ### Patience Games
 #### Solitaire (Klondike)